laaksomavrick/devblog/content/blog/speed-up-docker-builds-for-nodejs-lambda-functions/index.md

 A docker image is [a set of layers](https://docs.docker.com/build/guide/layers/), with each instruction in the `Dockerfile` generally translating to a new layer.
 Docker caches these layers on repeated builds and does its best to rebuild only what has been changed, making your build faster.

 This is like an ordered list, a dependency chain, or an onion (if you prefer).
-Changing a file that is referenced in the first instruction (at the start of the list) of your Dockerfile means everything after must be rebuilt.
+Changing a file that is referenced in the first instruction (at the start of the list) of your Dockerfile means everything after must be re-executed.
-Changing a file that is referenced in the last instruction (at the end of the list)  of your Dockerfile means only that instruction must be re-invoked.
+Changing a file that is referenced in the last instruction (at the end of the list) of your Dockerfile means only that instruction must be re-executed.

 So, I wanted to know where the time was being spent in building the image.
 Using the `docker buildx build` command, I was able to see the amount of time spent running each instruction: